mlanin/laravel-hashids/README.md

 # Laravel-Hashids
 > Easily integrate Laravel with Hashids with full model support.

-There are lots of packages for integrating Hashids with Laravel, but all of them just provides you with facade and add some syntax sugar.
+There are lots of packages for integrating Hashids with Laravel, but all of them just provide you with facade and add some syntax sugar.

 But what about model binding and automatic id resolving?
 This package gives you all.
-All you have to do is just to install this package!
+All you have to do is just to install it!

 ## Installation